Zegocover/style-guide/languages/JavaScript.md

 Imports within each group should be sorted alphabetically.

-ℹ️**Why:** Consistency, and ease of understanding.
+ℹ️ **Why:** Consistency, and ease of understanding.

 ### Do _not_ sort imports automatically

 Whilst it's fine to have a command you run manually to order imports (according to conventions) within a single module, it **shouldn't** be configured to run automatically (e.g. on save).

-**Why:** Importing a module causes it to be executed, it's possible for this to include side effects.
+ℹ️ **Why:** Importing a module causes it to be executed, it's possible for this to include side effects.
 In some circumstances it can be necessary to carefully sort imports so that the code functions as expected.
 Automatically sorting imports can cause code to break.

 ### Linting